nowling-lab/TanoaPeakSimulator/README.md

    3 enhancers with 50 reads each generate decent peak-like structures, while also managing a relatively low (compared to higher numbers) run-time

-   This will generate 3 regions which will have a peak-like structure each.
+   This will generate 3 regions which will have a peak-like structures each.
 These are potentially useful in testing for weird peak shapes, as it's generally more simple to use real data for general usage and testing.

    tanoa_call_peaks: This will call peaks from a given file formatted in: chromosome, fragment_location, fragment_depth format.
 An example of this is this: 2L,1632257,1